 Originally pubslished: August 18, 2016

 [Editor’s note: Monica Kowal left her position at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition in August 2017.]
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition in August 2017.]

 Monica Kowal is the Vice-Chair of the Ontario Securities Commission (OSCOSC See Ontario Securities Commission.+ read full definition), a position she’s held since July 2014 after nearly a decade of work as OSC General Counsel and an extensive career in the private sectorSector A part of the economy where businesses provide the same or related products or services.
 May also refer to a group.+ read full definition.
 The Investor Office sat down with her to discuss the OSC’s priorities, the issues facing investors and the importance of considering the investor perspective.